cameron-reed/COMP1_2014/tasksheet1.md

 Stepper - a variable stepping through a systematic, predictable succession of values.
 Most recent holder - a variable holding the latest value encountered when processing a succession of unpredictable values or simply the latest value obtained as input
-Most wanted holder - a variable holding the most appropriate value encountered so far Gatherer - a variable accumulating the effect of individual values Transformation - a variable that always gets its new value from a fixed calculation of values of other variables Follower - a variable that gets its new value from the old value of some other data item Temporary - a variable holding some value for a short time only
+Most wanted holder - a variable holding the most appropriate value encountered so far Gatherer - a variable gathering the total of the values so far Transformation - a variable that always gets its new value from a fixed calculation of values of other variables Follower - a variable that gets its new value from the old value of some other data item Temporary - a variable holding some value for a short time only

-Fixed Value example - NO_OF_RECENT_SCORES
+Fixed Value example - NoOfSwaps - line 98 - never changes
-Stepper example - Count
+Stepper example - Count - line 85 - always increments by 1 each time
-Most recent holder example - RecentScores
-Most wanted holder example -
-Gatherer example - Choice
+Most recent holder example - Choice - line 197 - holds the most recent value Most wanted holder example - NextCard - line 188 - the value that the program or user wants most Gatherer example - no examples
-Transformation example - Deck
+Transformation example - FoundSpace - line 171
-Follower example - Name
+Follower example - LastCard - line 187
-Temporary example - Ace
+Temporary example - SwapSpace - line 102

+##Additional Task - Functions and parameters

+1. Pass by value makes a copy of the original whereas pass by reference changes the actual value Score - line 139 - passed by value
+Deck - line 83 - passed by reference (list always passed by reference) ThisCard - line 109 - passed by reference (record always passed by reference)